holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 ```

 !!! info Running a production server
 At this point your bootstrap server is ready for testing, but it probably isn't ready for production use.
-Operating a secured, highly-available service is outside of the scope of this documentation.
-Here are things to know:
+Operating a production server is outside of the scope of this documentation, and will require thinking about things like securing the server, denial-of-service protection, handling container or server failures, monitoring, logging, etc. Here are things to know about the bootstrap server:

-* A DHT must be served by only one server, and the server's database is in-memory,<!-- TODO: check that fact --> so it can't be made high-availability via redundancy.
+* Even though the server keeps its own state, this state is ephemeral and can safely be disposed of (e.g., in case of a server crash and failover to another instance) with only temporary disruptions to service as peers re-announce themselves to the new server.
+This disruption will mostly be felt by newcomers and peers using the relay fallback.
+* The state can't be shared among instances of the bootstrap server for load-sharing.
+* One instance can be used as a bootstrap server while another can be used as a signal/relay server to spread the load; the only configuration necessary is to specify different URLs in your conductor configuration (see the next section).
-* The Docker compose file above configures the server as an open relay without authentication; we plan to write instructions for configuring authentication once this feature is more fully tested.
+* The Docker compose file above configures the server as an open relay without authentication; we're still working on making it easy to build authentication appropriate for your hApp.
 * You'll need to size your server instance for your expected peak level of usage --- it may be helpful to simulate this using a multi-conductor [Tryorama](/build/testing-with-tryorama/) test or real humans.
+Our public test server currently uses a 512mb / 1 CPU virtual instance and serves an average of 50 peers without trouble, and the server binary can theoretically scale to support thousands of concurrent peers with a couple hundred using relayed connections.
+* The server hasn't been tested extensively with Holochain in high-load or failure scenarios.
 !!!

 ## Configure your hApp to use your bootstrap server